-- Maahi MPCL is strived to maintain a robust quality and safety inspection process across all dairy value chain such as Milk Pooling Points, Bulk Milk Cooling centers, dairy plant, transporters, distributers and retailers. - Product quality processes and controls are comprehensive from product design to customer shelf.
+Maahi MPCL is strived to maintain a robust quality and safety inspection process across all dairy value chain such as

+- Milk Pooling Points, Bulk Milk Cooling centers, dairy plant, transporters, distributers and retailers. - Product quality processes and controls are comprehensive from product design to customer shelf.
 The processes are reviewed periodically, and controls regularly monitored through performance indicators that drive improvement activities. - Besides, Maahi MPCL is strongly committed to minimizing the impact of plastic on the environment and ensuring right disposal or reuse of the same by hiring an agency to collect, process and dispose of as per the stipulated Rules of Central & State Pollution Control Board. - Achieved 139 minutes MBRT for raw chilled milk, an increase of 8.5% over the last year, which shows company's focus on good quality raw milk.

-(E) SALES & MARKETING
+(E) Sales & Marketing:

-Year 2020-21 started with pandemic alarming situation all over India, due to which Government imposed lock down across the country to control
+Year 2020-21 started with pandemic alarming situation all over India, due to which Government imposed lock down across the country to control the same.
+This has directly impacted several business including essential commodity, however, pandemic has provided us an opportunity to increase our service level using some innovative ideas to serve better to our consumers and develop the distribution infrastructure to access our reach to the consumers.

-Maahi has taken rapid action to meet the customers needs during lockdown period in

-- pandemic to fulfil their requirement of milk and milk product at their door step.
+- Maahi has taken rapid action to meet the customers needs during lockdown period in pandemic to fulfil their requirement of milk and milk product at their door step.
 For that Maahi has launched "Milk on Mobile" Application on google play store.
-With the help of this, application Rajkot city consumers are able to get all Maahi products at their doorstep. - Company has also launched 4 Milk Mobile Parlors in the prominent areas of Rajkot city to facilitate consumers by providing milk and milk products at their home location. - Over all hard try carried out to nullify the pandemic impact by delivering an average of about 3 lakh liter packed milk per day. - Whereas, annual average sale of Butter Milk was 80,738 LPD, Dahi 10,024 KGPD, Paneer 5788 KGPM, Ghee 1,410 MT, Sterilized flavored milk 144 LPD, SMP (Skimmed Milk Powder) 87 MT. - In-spite of difficult time during the pandemic, Maahi had continued to supply 5,000 liters fortified milk per month to Palara Special Jail of Kutch district. - In continuation with the initiative taken by company to launch new concept as MPO (Maahi Preferred Outlet) with the objective of brand awareness and enhance visibility of Maahi Brand, total 119 MPO opened representing Maahi at prominent location closer to consumer at various districts in Gujarat. - Apart from this we have established Distribution progressive network across Gujarat state.
-At present we are having 941 distributors and 17,383 Retail points, CODO-20, DODO-26.
+With the help of this, application Rajkot city consumers are able to get all Maahi products at their doorstep. - Company has also launched 4 Milk Mobile Parlors in the prominent areas of Rajkot city to facilitate consumers by providing milk and milk products at their home location. - Over all hard try carried out to nullify the pandemic impact by

+- delivering an average of about 3 lakh liter packed milk per day. - Whereas, annual average sale of Butter Milk was 80738 LPD, Dahi 10024 KGPD, Paneer 5788 KGPM, Ghee 1410 MT, Sterilized flavored milk 144 LPD, SMP (Skimmed Milk Powder) 87 MT. - In-spite of difficult time during the pandemic, Maahi had continued to supply 5000 liters fortified milk per month to Palara Special Jail of Kutch district. - In continuation with the initiative taken by company to launch new concept as MPO (Maahi Preferred Outlet) with the objective of brand awareness and enhance visibility of Maahi Brand, total 119 MPO opened representing Maahi at prominent location closer to consumer at various districts in Gujarat. - Apart from this we have established Distribution progressive network across Gujarat state.
+At present we are having 941 distributors and 17383 Retail points, CODO-20, DODO-26

-(F) FINANCE & ACCOUNTS (F & A)
+(F) Finance & Accounts (F & A):

-Retained the credit rating at AA-from CARE Rating.

-As compare to the previous Financial year, finance cost reduced by 5.88% during the reporting Financial year by efficient fund management.
+- Retained the credit rating at AA-from CARE Rating. - As compare to the previous Financial year, finance cost reduced by 5.88% during the reporting Financial year by efficient fund management.

-(G) INFORMATION TECHNOLOGY (IT)
+(G) Information Technology (IT):